ervitis/go-kafka-client/README.md

 go get github.com/ervitis/go-kafka-client
 ```

+In this repository there is a `docker-compose.yml` repository where we can try the library using a docker image from `landoop`

 For an example how to use this library, see inside the folder `examples`.

 We can try it if you run the following commands: